SCLBD/DeepfakeBench/README.md

 >  ❗️❗️❗️ **News:**
+> 1. **LATEST DETECTOR**: Our **most powerful model** ([paper](https://arxiv.org/abs/2411.15633)) has been accepted by **ICML 25 Spotlight** ⭐.
+We propose a highly generalizable and efficient detection method that can be used to **detect both face deepfake images and synthetic images** (not limited to face).
+We have released the [code](https://github.com/YZY-stack/Effort-AIGI-Detection) based on the DeepfakeBench codebase.
+>
-> 1. **NEW DATASET**: We are excited to introduce our **brand-new deepfake dataset** called DF40, comprising **40 distinct deepfake techniques, even the just released SoTAs**.
+> 2. **NEW DATASET**: We are excited to introduce our **brand-new deepfake dataset** called DF40, comprising **40 distinct deepfake techniques, even the just released SoTAs**.
 DF40 is designed for seamless integration into the workflow of DeepfakeBench, allowing you to train or test just as you would with other datasets like Celeb-DF and FF++.
 Please refer to [DF40 dataset](https://github.com/YZY-stack/DF40) for details.
->
-> 2. **OUR LATEST DETECTION METHOD**: Our **most powerful model** ([paper](https://arxiv.org/abs/2411.15633)) has been accepted by **ICML 25 Spotlight** ⭐.
-We propose a highly generalizable and efficient detection method that can be used to **detect both face deepfake images and synthetic images** (not limited to face).
-We have released the [code](https://github.com/YZY-stack/Effort-AIGI-Detection) based on the DeepfakeBench codebase.
 >
 > 3. The pre-trained weights of 3D R50 for training I3D, FTCN, and AltFreezing are [here](https://github.com/SCLBD/DeepfakeBench/releases/download/v1.0.3/I3D_8x8_R50.pth)